sav-che/TL-2/Authors/Vriese, Willem Hendrik de {std. de Vriese}.md

-> [!cite] BHL link: this entry starts at [page 792](https://www.biodiversitylibrary.org/item/103683#page/802/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 792](https://www.biodiversitylibrary.org/page/33212834) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Vriese, Willem Hendrik de (1806-1862), Dutch botanist; studied medicine in Leiden 1825-1830; Dr. med.
 Leiden 1830; practicing physician and lecturer at the Rotterdam medical school 1831-1834; professor of botany at the University of Amsterdam 1834-1845; from 1845 id.
-Leiden 1845-1862; travelled in the Dutch East Indies 1858-1861. (*de Vriese*).
+Leiden 1845-1862; travelled in the Dutch East Indies 1858-1861.
+**Abbreviated name**: *de Vriese*

 #### Herbarium and types